-Bill Would Ban Wildlife Killing Contests In Maryland
+Humane Society Urges Maryland To Ban Predator Hunts That Target Coyotes, Foxes And Raccoons

 WJZ reached out to a predator hunting group in Maryland and are still waiting to hear back.

-The bill will be introduced on the House Floor next Wednesday.
+The bill was already introduced but next Wednesday it will be presented in the House Environment and Transportation hearing.
 It will be an opportunity for both supporters and opponents to speak and voice their concerns.